mkpython3/Mutation-Simulator/README.md

 The upper limit of memory consumption is affected by the number of introduced mutations as well as the length of the largest chromosome mutated.
 Parameters chosen reflect a rather intense mutation of the genome.
 Thus, even genomes with large chromosomes up to 1 GB in length can be processed on a desktop computer with 64 GB of RAM.

 ### Comparison
-We tested our performance against Simulome, performing SNPs, insertions and deletions with a rate of 0.000825 per base each on an [E.coli str.
+We tested Mutation-Simulators performance against Simulome, performing SNPs, insertions and deletions with a rate of 0.000825 per base each on an [E.coli str.
 K-12](https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3) genome and came out 24 times faster.
 We also tested our performance in deletions against SVsim on the same E. coli genome with a rate of 0.000098 deletions per base and came out 207 times faster.

 Program | Parameters | Runtime [s] | Memory Peak [MB]
 --- | --- | --- | ---